 - Principal/contractor financial qualifiers

-The premium of a subdivision bond is typically 3% of the bond amount, but that can vary based on the above.
+The premium cost of a subdivision bond is typically 3% of the bond amount, but that can vary based on the above.
 To find out how much your subdivision bond will cost, request a quote today.

-How Do You Get a Subdivision Bond?
+How to Apply for a Subdivision Bond?

 Subdivision bonds typically require the following: